 The head sets up a bit from the paper which adds an even more 3-D look!
 How exciting!!

-With November right around the corner – here are some fun ideas you can go and see from Chalk Talk!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+With November right around the corner – here are some fun ideas you can go and see from Chalk Talk!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!